All Episodes

 A lot of people are afraid.

-A lot of people are timid, social mores, social norms, like a lot of people wouldn't want to do what I do for a living because you there's there's too much incoming.
+Like a lot of people wouldn't want to do what I do for a living because there's too much incoming.

-You take too much in terms of attacks, people can't stand being attacked.
+You take too much in terms of attacks.

-One of the things I find amazing about people in this profession that I work in and in radio and TV is the level of hypersensitivity.
+One of the things I find amazing about people in this profession that I work in in radio and TV is the level of hypersensitivity.

 You say something about them and they bubble and fizz and they give off energy.

-It's like this effrovescent meltdown.
+It's like this effravescent meltdown.

-They just Can't handle it.
+They just can't handle it.

 I just don't care.